usc-isi-i2/t2wml-api/docs/grammar.md

 ```

 When running code with the AnnotationMapper, the code runs an algorithm to calculate alignment between blocks and generate yaml code accordingly.

+In order to successflly generate statements, the blocks must include a block whose role is "dependentVar", as well as:
+1. a block whose role is "mainSubject" or a field "mainSubject" in the dependentVar block
+2. a block whose role is "property" or a field "property" in the dependentVar block

+any qualifier blocks must have a matching block whose role is property, or a field property, as well.

+Annotations do not support several of the more advanced yaml features, like skipping rows, conditional booleans, or cleaning functions.